Doctorate of Education in Educational Leadership

 - 500 to 1000-word goal statement addressing your goals and objectives for doctoral study in educational leadership and how this program will assist you in achieving those outcomes

 Note: applicants are required to provide all administrative and teaching certifications and endorsements currently held.
-Interviews will be conducted during the last two weeks in March, the last two weeks in July, and the first two weeks in November.

 Some candidates may qualify for state and federal loans.
 Questions about tuition, fees, and other costs should be directed to the Office of Financial Aid.